celopacob/flask_tutors_api/Readme.md

-Coding challenge <br><br>
-TutorMatch is a startup that helps students find the best tutors.
-Your mission is to code a tutor management tool, using the latest industry best practices.
-This task is to assess your full-stack skills.
-Develop a very simple backend application and a frontend application that provides the following functionalities: list, create and delete tutors.
+Very simple backend application and a frontend application that provides the following functionalities: list, create and delete tutors.
 The user using the application sees a list of tutors and is able to either delete or add a new tutor.

-Please take the following into the consideration when developing the solution:

-● As a guideline, expect working up to 4 hours;<br>
-● The challenge should be self-contained and easy to build, run and test;<br> ● Use whichever MVC frameworks you prefer or feel more comfortable with;

-● The backend is expected to offer a RESTful API;<br> ● UI and UX are not relevant, neither authentication nor authorization;

-● Persist data in a simple manner, e.g. file-based database;<br> ● Apply as much as possible: Simplicity, Readability, Reusability, Scalability, Performance, Code quality, Design patterns and Best practices;

-Deliverable

-● Source code and a straightforward recipe for building and running
+Persisting data in a file-based database;<br>

+Installation

 Backend: